ualsg/ualsg.netlify.app/content/openings/ads/2020-student-researcher-gis/index.md

 The remuneration will be commensurate with the university's range, i.e. the [NUS Student Work Scheme (NSWS)](http://www.nus.edu.sg/osa/about/join-us/nsws).

-While the start and the time frame of the work are subject to agreement, we expect that:
+While the start and the time frame of the work are subject to mutual agreement, we expect that:

 - You will be available for about 10-14 hours per week on average.
 - You will be able to commit to a period of at least 3-4 months of work (i.e. length of a semester).